 You can choose not to do your science assignment; you’ll just need to deal with your angry teacher.

 When you say “I choose to do my homework,” you’ll feel empowered.
-This means you’ll be more motivated to do what you ought to.
+This means you’ll be more motivated to study and to do what you ought to.

 24. Clear your desk once a week.

 Clutter can be demotivating.
 It also causes stress, which is often at the root of procrastination.